 If you fit the criteria, Construction Skills Queensland (CSQ) may fund WHS training at little or no cost to the participant in BSB41415 Certificate IV in Work Health and Safety or the BSB51315 Diploma of Work Health and Safety with Workplace Dimensions.

 Workplace Dimensions has been granted funding by Construction Skills Queensland (CSQ) to help subsidise two nationally recognised Work Health and Safety programs for the Queensland building and construction industry.
 CSQ is an independent industry-funded body supporting employers, workers, apprentices and career seekers in the building and construction industry.
 Funded places are available to those ‘on the tools’ in Queensland who meet the eligibility criteria, whether you are a sole trader, part time employee, contractor, or even if you work full-time with one of the large construction companies.

-You may be eligible for funding for either:
+You may be eligible for a subsidised place for either:

 BSB41415 Certificate IV in Work Health and Safety